 To further complicate things, there is no standard format for the ideal proposal.
 True, there are some common expectations, but the list varies.
 Even the order is a matter of preference.
 To further frustrate matters, some people advise including items that other equally knowledgeable folks say to ignore.

-However, I gained some insight into this when attending a book proposal workshop by Andrew Rogers at a March Jot Conference.
+However, I gained some insight into this when attending a book proposal workshop by Andrew Rogers at the Jot Conference.
 In addition to giving the most helpful information I’ve ever encountered on the subject, the act of writing parts of a proposal in class was insightful.

-For the purpose of the exercise, I used my current WIP (work in progress) Women in the Bible—for which I did not have a written proposal because I plan to self-publish it.
+For the purpose of the exercise, I used my then current WIP (work in progress, which I’ve since published) Women of the Bible—for which I did not have a written proposal.
 Noting the title and subtitle was easy, since I already knew that.
 A synopsis paragraph affirmed my vision for the book, while describing the target audience was insightful.
 Though we didn’t have time for it, writing the hook—a compelling one to two sentences to sum up the book—would provide additional clarity.
 Last is the table of contents, which effectively is an outline to guide the writing.
 (I realized that to self-publish I could skip the other items of a typical proposal, including a detailed outline, platform information, author bio, and sample chapters.
 Yea!)

 Having these five key items established would help me write and hone any book I want to self-publish.
 Plus, they wouldn’t take too long or be burdensome to develop.
 Armed with this insight, I intend to write a mini book proposal for all my future self-published books to guide my writing and clarify my vision.

 The items for a mini book proposal when self-publishing are: